IgnacioPalma/IgnacioPalma/README.md

 ### Hello There 👋

-#### A student learning about deep learning across the inter-web and Chile.
+#### A student learning about deep learning across the internet and Chile.

 #### NOW
 - 👨‍💻 Mentor at [Open Source UC](https://github.com/open-source-uc).